Frisman Jackson: Cleveland Browns

 In 2002, he was signed by the Cleveland Browns as an undrafted free agent out of Western Illinois University.
-Jackson played in five NFL seasons from 2002–2006 for the Cleveland Browns.
+Jackson played in five NFL seasons from 2002 to 2006 for the Cleveland Browns.
 Had 40 career catches for 490 yards and 1 touchdown.

 New York Jets

 In January 2007 he signed as a free agent with the New York Jets, but was released shortly before the season began.

 Coaching career

 Western Illinois

 In 2008, Jackson began his coaching career as a wide receivers coach at Western Illinois University.

 Akron

 In 2010, Jackson was hired as a wide receivers coach at the University of Akron.

 Northern Illinois

 In 2012, Jackson was hired as a wide receivers coach at Northern Illinois University.

 NC State

 In 2013, Jackson was hired as a wide receivers coach at North Carolina State University.

 Temple

 In 2015, Jackson was hired as a wide receivers coach at Temple University.